isaacsmith3/anchor/cs452-report.md

 - Analyzing browsing patterns to suggest optimal blocking schedules
 - Detecting when users are most likely to be distracted
 - Personalized website categorization based on user behavior
+- Having the user talk to an AI when they have to unblock a website

 ## How Did You Use AI to Assist in Building Your Project?

 I used AI to generate boilerplate code for Chrome extension message passing, Supabase real-time subscription setup, and React Native component structures, significantly accelerating initial development.
-I also used AI to assist in understanding and implementing complex APIs like Chrome's declarativeNetRequest and Supabase's real-time channels, translating documentation into working code.
-I also used AI to make the UI and the design schema.
+I also used AI to assist in understanding and implementing APIs like Chrome's declarativeNetRequest and Supabase's real-time channels, translating documentation into working code.
+I also used AI to make the UI and the design schema for the front end.
 I learned that managing context is key to using AI effectively.
 It gets easier with more good code you have in your database.

 ## Why This Project is Interesting to You